Yves Tanguy

-Indefinite Divisibility, 1942; Oil on canvas.

-Raymond Georges Yves Tanguy (January 5, 1900 - January 15, 1955), known as just Yves Tanguy (/ˌiːv tɒ̃ˈɡiː/; /fr/), was a French Surrealist painter.
+Raymond Georges Yves Tanguy (5 January 1900 – 15 January 1955), known as just Yves Tanguy (/ˈiːv tɒ̃ˈɡiː/; /fr/), was a French Surrealist painter, known for his abstract landscapes.

 Biography

-Tanguy was the son of a retired navy captain, and was born January 5, 1900, at the Ministry of Naval Affairs on Place de la Concorde in Paris, France.
+Tanguy was the son of Félix Tanguy, a retired navy captain, and Anne-Marie Tanguy, and was born 5 January 1900, at the Ministry of Naval Affairs on Place de la Concorde in Paris, France.
 His parents were both of Breton origin.
 After his father's death in 1908, his mother moved back to her native Locronan, Finistère, and he ended up spending much of his youth living with various relatives.